ayaosama14/ayaosama14/README.md

 - 👋 Hi, I’m @AiaOsama15
-- 👀 I’m interested in network and security
+- 👀 I’m interested in tech (flutter, problem solving ,clean code,....)
-- 🌱 I’m currently learning ccna and python
+- 🌱 I’m currently Practus in real life applications
 - 💞️ I’m looking to collaborate on software code in python
-- 📫 How to reach me ...
+- 📫 How to reach me
+-email(yokaosamaa640@gmail.com)
+=insta(yoka_around_egypt)

 <!---
 AiaOsama15/AiaOsama15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.